embedthis/esp-html-mvc/README.md

 #### Generate Targets

-To generate an appweb.conf Appweb configuration file for hosting the ESP application in Appweb.
+To generate an appweb.conf configuration file for hosting the ESP application in Appweb.

     esp generate appweb